Solr

 plane solr-restore

-# Restore only a specific collection.
+# Restore only a specific collection (no prompt).

 plane solr-restore datalayer-solr-collection-backup iam